 His actual needs weren’t as great as all that.
 He wasn’t really accustomed to “living large”.
 If he was able to wrangle housing (and possibly board) at his employers’ expense, with the Governors’ fund to cover his school supplies, he was primarily just in need of the aforesaid pocket money.

 Of course he might well have started a growth spurt by then, which would have put him in need of clothing as well, but we know there are 2nd hand clothing shops in Diagon Alley.
 And by that age he might have been able to charm his employers into seeing to it that he was “presentable”.

-And Burke may have stepped in with a counter-proposal.
+And Burke might have stepped in with a counter-proposal.

-Something on the order of an apprenticeship, or perhaps some other contract.
-But, magically binding.
+Something on the order of an apprenticeship, or perhaps some other form of contract, one magically binding.
 Tom would come to work in the shop for the summers and Burke would house and feed Tom, and teach him what he needs to know in order to deal effectively with the stock.
 Much of which fights back.
 Essentially, Tom would have a place to sleep, meals during the work day, and Burke owns him until closing time.
-It was of course unspoken and not written into the agreement that Tom would continue to bring Burke whatever items of value he could at the end of each school year to add to the shop's stock.
+It was of course unspoken and not written into the agreement that Tom would continue to bring Burke whatever items of value he could, at the end of each school year to add to the shop's stock.

-And no need to let Hogwarts know of his change of address.
+And there was no need to let Hogwarts know of his change of address.
 A Post Owl with the following year’s texts and supplies list will find him regardless of where it's addressed to.

 Something else which one suddenly wonders is whether his employer might have eventually pulled some strings in order to have his employee, who was effectively an “emancipated minor” removed from the oversight of the Trace.